 - Now take the Sugar kept for thick Syrup in a pan and add 5 Tbsp. of water just to cover the sugar.

 - Add 2 Green Cardamoms.

-- Keep melting the sugar in high flame.
+- Keep melting the sugar on a high flame.

 - Stir continuously using a spatula; this will help crystal formation.

 - Keep boiling till the syrup thickens; a consistency of 3 strings is ideal.

 - Take the Syrup out in a bowl and leave it for 5 minutes to cool down a bit.

 - Cover the Sondesh with Sugar syrup; use a spoon for this step.

 - Place Manohara on a plate and wait till the sugar thickens and forms a crunchy layer over the Sondesh.

 - Serve Monohara once the Sondesh is set completely.